Nathan-D-R/Generic-Chrome-Webdriver/README.md

 ## Notes

+- All configuration is centralized in `.env` for easy management
 - Drivers are automatically managed via `webdriver-manager`
-- Logs are written to `sandbox.log`
+- Logs location is configurable via `LOG_FILE` in `.env`
-- Chrome profile path is customizable for session persistence
+- Chrome profile path supports environment variables (e.g., `~/` expands to home directory)
-- All utilities include error handling and logging
+- All utilities include comprehensive error handling and logging
+- Use `print_config()` to display current configuration and validate settings